 Baa Atoll Maldives Travel Guide

-The Maldives islands observes Islamic public and religious holidays like Eid al-Fitr and Eid al-Adha.
+The Maldives observes Islamic public and religious holidays like Eid al-Fitr and Eid al-Adha.
 At these times, some local businesses on inhabited islands may operate with reduced hours or be closed.

 The Maldives is a conservative Muslim country.
 Observing local etiquette shows respect and builds positive interactions during your visit.